cblistna/songs/README.md

 Navigate to https://github.dev/cblistna/songs.
 Log in as `cblistna-songs`.
 Contribute.

 ## TODO
+- [ ] Some song lines are not trimmed, trailing whitespace (tabs or space) are mangling slides.
+Transform xml -> text -> xml should fix it.
+Ensure file names with alternative name are not lost.
 - [x] Fix not normalizing properly PL special characters (l)
 - [x] Fix not normalizing properly [,.:] and other interpunction